Safety is the standard – a detailed look at BS 8524 and why it can no longer be used for fire curtains.

 Those with a vested interest in BS 8524 may point to articles such as the Association for Specialist Fire Protection’s (ASFP’s), Technical Guidance Document (TGD) 21: UKCA / CE Marking of Operable Fabric Curtains12, which recommends that manufacturers wishing to CE mark operable fabric curtains seek further independent legal advice.
 What we need to understand is the context of this document (and others similar) that some Trade Bodies are there to support their members.
 It will come as no surprise that ASFP’s largest fire curtains members are keen supporters of BS 8524.
 ASFP are very transparent about this support for their members, and it can be seen in various documents on fire curtains by the ASFP whose members still manufacture primarily to BS 8524.

-Conclusion: Where does BS 8524 now sit in the UK market for fire curtains?
+11. Conclusion: Where does BS 8524 now sit in the UK market for fire curtains?

-• should not be used for any vertical fire curtains since 1st November 2019 unless also CE marked to BS EN 16034*
+• should not be used for any vertical fire curtains since 1st November 2019

 • should not be used for any fire curtains (vertical or concertina or horizontal) since 9th June 2023 when the last valid third-party certification for BS 8524 expired.

-BS 8524 is often over-sold with claims of all sorts of additional tests, and references to the installation code of practice.
-The reality is that a number of the ‘additional’ tests in BS 8524 are fads or even dangerous, and whilst the code of practice is a nice idea, the acid test for installation and commissioning is that the product works when it should i.e. the legal requirement of the Regulatory Reform (Fire Safety) Order 2005 that life-safety products such as fire curtains “are subject to a suitable system of maintenance and are maintained in an efficient state, in efficient working order and in good repair”.
+BS 8524 is often over-sold with claims of additional tests, and references to the installation code of practice.
+The reality is that a number of the ‘additional’ tests in BS 8524 are fads or even dangerous, and whilst the code of practice is a nice idea, the acid test for installation and commissioning is that the product works when it should i.e. the legal requirement of the Regulatory Reform (Fire Safety) Order 2005 is that life-safety products such as fire curtains “are subject to a suitable system of maintenance and are maintained in an efficient state, in efficient working order and in good repair”.
 Unfortunately, BS 8524 products don’t always tick this box as can be seen with this case-in-point £1bn office development in central London for a large global bank3.

-About the author:
+12. About the author:

-We are the only company in the UK with third-party certification to a product standard (ISO 21524) for horizontal fire curtains.
+We are at the forefront of valid third-party certification and legal compliance for fire and smoke curtains being the only company in the UK with third-party certification to a product standard (ISO 21524) for horizontal fire curtains and possibly the only company in the UK to have a third-party certified concertina smoke curtain to DH60.

 This year alone we have been invited to talk at a number of prestigious events such as